Black Sun (Goodrick-Clarke book): Reception

-Black Sun was received positively by reviewers, many of whom noted its importance as a work.
+Black Sun was received positively.
+The book's broad scope was praised, as was its research, and writing style.
+Publishers Weekly complimented the book as a "comprehensive inquiry" which "adds to our knowledge of the broad, frightening tentacles of Nazi ideology", while Stephen L. Hupp of the Library Journal recommended it to all libraries.
+Karis Muller writing for The European Legacy praised it as "a meticulously researched, serious work", and historian Joachim Whaley of the Journal of European Studies called it an "excellent" book that "provides a lucid and often chilling guide" to the far-right.
+Bill Saunders said it was "impossible to do justice here to the immense amount of research that has gone into Black Sun".
+Discussing the book in 2024, scholar Arthur Versluis praised it as an extensive survey, and described the work as "seminal".

 Several reviewers also found it disturbing or troubling.
-Publishers Weekly complimented the book as a "comprehensive inquiry" which "adds to our knowledge of the broad, frightening tentacles of Nazi ideology", while Stephen L. Hupp of the Library Journal said it was "disturbing" and that it "presents a troubling picture of the mindset of the modern Far Right", recommending it to all libraries.
-Bill Saunders, writing for the British newspaper The Independent, said Black Sun "makes uncomfortable reading for anyone who has so much as flirted with romantic anti-modernism.
-Like a hypochondriac going through a medical dictionary, many readers will want to put the book aside from time to time to metaphorically examine their tongues in the mirror for signs of spots."
-Joseph P. Szimhart of Cultic Studies Review commented that the book "left me a little uneasy [...]
-I find it disturbing to learn that so many hate groups thrive today"; he said the book's main point was that there is "a persistent dark or shadow side of our humanity that, for whatever reason, chooses to destroy what it dislikes rather than attempt to resolve the differences".
+Stephen L. Hupp said it "presents a troubling picture of the mindset of the modern Far Right", while Bill Saunders, writing for the British newspaper The Independent, said Black Sun "makes uncomfortable reading for anyone who has so much as flirted with romantic anti-modernism".
+Joseph P. Szimhart of Cultic Studies Review commented that the book was an uneasy read; he praised the book as "compelling" and said it discussed occult topics "without falling prey to exaggeration or fascination".

-Karis Muller writing for The European Legacy praised it as "a meticulously researched, serious work with excellent illustrations", and historian Joachim Whaley writing for the Journal of European Studies called it an "excellent" book that "provides a lucid and often chilling guide" to the far-right.
 Martin A. Lee, reviewing the book for the Southern Poverty Law Center's Intelligence Report, praised the book's information and Goodrick-Clarke's "engaging and accessible style", and called the book "a timely warning, indeed".
-Bill Saunders said it was "impossible to do justice here to the immense amount of research that has gone into Black Sun" and "nevertheless [...] a reminder of how dangerous a lack of irony can be, and a reminder to those of us who have it to take those who don't more seriously."
-Szimhart praised the book as a "compelling read" and for weaving "in and out of occult beliefs and myths without falling prey to exaggeration or fascination", but said he " found too much information to digest at one read, despite my familiarity with the topic".
+Saunders wrote that the book was "a reminder of how dangerous a lack of irony can be, and a reminder to those of us who have it to take those who don't more seriously."